Take-the-best heuristic: Take-the-best for the comparison task

 What is surprising is that this simple heuristic has a great performance compared with other strategies.
 One obvious measure for establishing the performance of an inference mechanism is determined by the percentage of correct judgements.
 Furthermore, what matters most is not just the performance of the heuristic when fitting known data, but when generalizing from a known training set to new items.

-Czerlinski, Goldstein and Gigerenzer compared several strategies with Take-the-best: a simple Tallying, or unit weight model (also called "Dawes' Rule" in that literature), a weighted linear model on the cues weighted by their validties (also called "Franklin's Rule" in that literature), Linear Regression, and Minimalist.
-Their results show the robustness of Take-the-best in generalization.
+Czerlinski, Goldstein and Gigerenzer compared several strategies with take-the-best: a simple tallying, or unit weight model (also called Dawes' rule in that literature), a weighted linear model on the cues weighted by their validities (also called Franklin's rule in that literature), linear regression, and minimalist.
+Their results show the robustness of take-the-best in generalization.